 Items like bulk goods are sold by gross because boxes stack nicely three one way times four the other way, etc. Firecrackers are often sold in a gross.

-Thank you for visiting our multiplication 3rd grade videos!
+Thank you for visiting and sharing our multiplication 3rd grade videos!